How Does SoundCloud Work: An Inspiring Success Story

 In 2016, consumers began losing their trust in the platform.
 They felt that SoundCloud was distracted from its initial focus of supporting small artists and DJs.
 They believed it started promoting licensed music and high-profile artists more.
 In some instances, files and music were taken down because of copyright infringement issues, which often left artists disheartened.

-Adding more to losing consumers’ interest was the deteriorating Alex’s reputation.
+Adding to the loss of consumers’ interest was the deteriorating Alex’s reputation.
 Instead of supporting the company or improving the product, he was seen partying with famous artists and taking private jets.
 Because of this, investors also thought that he lost his focus and stopped supporting the company.
 As a result, in 2017, the company had to lay off 40% of its staff to save costs.
-They also received emergency investment and Alex was finally replaced.
+They also received emergency investment, and Alex was finally replaced.

-The investors onboarded Kerry Trainor as Alex’s replacement and he remained the company’s CEO until 2021.
+The investors onboarded Kerry Trainor as Alex’s replacement, and he remained the company’s CEO until 2021.
 In 2019, Eris also announced his departure from the company.
-But he still remained as the company advisor.
+But he remained as the company advisor.

 • The Final Rise: Just When You Think It Can’t Get Any Better, It Can